 Rocky Neck State Park Campground

+Although the park has no hookups available, most campers still enjoy their stay thanks to the generous facilities the park provides.
+Amenities include an outdoor community fireplace, shower and restroom facilities, drinking water spigots, a concession area, a swimming pool, and a dump station.
+Each site is equipped with its own picnic table and fire ring.
 The campground is divided into five loops: the Heron, Egret, Crane, Osprey, and Seagull.
-Each loop surrounds a toilet and shower block plus a water supply, so you're never too far away from the amenities you need.
+Each loop surrounds a toilet and shower block and water supply, so you're never too far away from the amenities you need.

 Seasonal activities in Rocky Neck State Park

 Not many of these bridges remain on the East Coast.
-In fact, the Northeast Corridor footbridge is listed in the Historic American Engineering Record.
+The Northeast Corridor Footbridge is listed in the Historic American Engineering Record.
 The railroad dates back to 1848, and the bridge is almost a hundred years old.
 Architecturally, it has cool arches and other significant features.
-It’s an all-around very nice photo op, especially if you get the ocean in the background.
+It’s an all-around historical photo op, especially if you get the ocean in the background.
+The footbridge can be accessed near the Rocky Neck Pavillion on the beach, not far from a spacious parking lot where you can park your campervan for the day.

 Ellie Mitchell Pavilion

-This curved stone building is the largest CCC structure in Connecticut.
-The defunct fertilizer plant which once stood here provided most of the supplies.
+This curved stone building is the largest Civilian Conservation Corps structure in Connecticut.
+The defunct fertilizer plant, which once stood here, provided most of the supplies to build the structure.
 Workers used locally-sourced granite and timber to fill in the gaps.
-Overall, this is a good place to be if the weather is suspect.
-When it gets cool, the Pavilion has eight large fireplaces.
+The pavilion is located near the beach and railroad footbridge.
+Overall, this is an excellent place to be if the weather is suspect, and the Sprinter is still parked at the campsite.

 Four Mile River Trail

-This trail is a good place to view the Park’s diverse ecosystem up close.
-In early spring, the fresh water and salt water form a really cool estuary.
+This appropriately named four-mile trail is an excellent place to view the park’s diverse ecosystems up close.
+In early spring, the freshwater from the Four Mile River and saltwater from the Long Island Sound form an estuary.
 In the autumn, Four Mile River Trail is an excellent birding spot.
-There are lots of herons and cranes.
-Also, as mentioned, the bass fishing is very good in the saltwater marsh.
+There are lots of herons and cranes to be seen, as well as osprey and mute swans.
+Also, as mentioned, the bass fishing is very good in the saltwater marsh located just off the trail.